-There are agencies organized in most communities to meet special needs which arise from time to time for financial assistance, medical care, legal aid, or other personal problems.
+There are agencies organized in most communities to met special needs which arise from time to time for financial assistance, medical care, legal aid, or other personal problems.
 For advice in such situations apply to your county welfare office, the local chapter of the Red Cross, or the Veterans' Information Service Center.

-B. Veterans' Administration
+B. Veterans Administration

-(1) Veterans' Guidance Centers have been established in 50 educational institutions throughout the states, and it is expected that the total number of centers will eventually reach a hundred.
+(1) Veteran's Guidance Centers have been established in 50 educational institutions throughout the states, and it is expected that the total number of centers will eventually reach a hundred.
 The purpose of these centers is to give advice and guidance to veterans who have suffered service-connected disabilities and are pensionable and constitute vocational handicaps.

 Veterans who undertake educational courses under the GI Bill of Rights are not required to accept guidance or direction in selecting their courses.
 The services of experts in these centers are, however, also available to veterans undertaking education under this act.
 The Veterans' Administration urges that those planning to return to school under the GI Bill take advantage of this opportunity, so that they may be assured of getting the greatest benefit from their education.

 The guidance centers have been established in the following institutions:

-College of the City of New York, New York City Rensselaer Polytechnic Institute, Troy, N.Y.
-University of Pittsburgh, Pittsburgh, Pa.
-University of Pennsylvania, Philadelphia, Pa.
+College of the City of New York New York City

+Rensselaer Polytechnic Institute

+Troy, N. Y.

+University of Pittsburgh

+Pittsburgh, Pa.

+University of Pennsylvania

+Philadelphia, Pa.

+University of Wisconsin

+Madison, Wis.

+University of North Carolina

+Chapel Hill, N. C.

-University of Pennsylvania, Philadelphia, Pa University of Wisconsin, Madison, Wis.
+University of Omaha

+Omaha, Nebr.